Your cookie preferences

 However, signing up for a fixed price energy plan doesn't mean you'll be paying the same amount for your energy bill each month.
 If you use more energy one month than another, the bills you will receive will differ accordingly.
 The rate you pay for each unit of energy will be frozen for the duration of the contract, not the total bill.

-Fixed price plans also sometimes include an early exit fee, which you will have to pay if you decide to switch tariff before the end of your contract.
+Fixed rate energy plans also sometimes include an early exit fee, which you will have to pay if you decide to switch tariff before the end of your contract.

 Why do I need to know when my fixed price plan ends?